 VIL – Maximum INPUT Voltage to be measured as LOW signal

-If you notice that the minimum output HIGH voltage (VOH) from device will be 2.7 V. Basically, this means that HIGH output voltage of the device will always be at least 2.7 V.
+If you notice that the minimum output HIGH voltage (VOH) from the device will be 2.7 V. Basically, this means that the HIGH output voltage of the device will always be at least 2.7 V.

 The minimum input HIGH voltage (VIH) is 2 V, it means, any voltage that is at least 2 V will be read as logic 1 or HIGH to a TTL device.

-You will also notice that there is gap of 0.7 V between the output of one device and the input of another.
+You will also notice that there is a gap of 0.7 V between the output of one device and the input of another.
 This is sometimes referred to as noise margin.